nvs/gem/README.md

 ## How to Play

 Head over to [releases] and find the version of the map you wish to play.
 It is recommened to play the [latest release].
-For the time being, Gem TD+ is compatible with Warcraft III patch versions 1.26 or higher.

-_Do note that Gem TD+ is primarily tested against the most recent Warcraft III patch, and may eventually rely on features specific to future patches._
+Gem TD+ is compatible with the latest Warcraft III patch.
+No efforts are made to maintain compatibility with older patches.

 [releases]: https://github.com/nvs/gem/releases
 [latest release]: https://github.com/nvs/gem/releases/latest